Efficiently simulating the work distribution of multiple identical bosons with boson sampling: Introduction

 \section{Introduction}

-Work in nonequilibrium systems is a fundamental research topic and has stimulated many interesting research directions in statistical physics \cite{Nonequilibrium1,Nonequilibrium2,Nonequilibrium3}.
-Quantum work distribution in a thermally isolated system can be effectively determined by the beginning-time and end-time energy measurements.
-Previously, there are many explorations on quantum work distribution in the nonequilibrium quantum system, both theoretically \cite{QHO,QP,work-distribution,work-distribution1,work-distribution4} and experimentally \cite{work-distribution2,work-distribution3,work-distribution5}.
+Work in nonequilibrium systems is a fundamental research topic and has stimulated many research interests in statistical physics \cite{Nonequilibrium1,Nonequilibrium2,Nonequilibrium3}.
+Quantum work distribution is a key quantity in the thermodynamic analysis of any quantum system, and determines many important thermodynamic properties, such as the free energy difference \cite{Nonequilibrium1} and nonequilibrium work relation \cite{Nonequilibrium2}.
+Quantum work distribution in a thermally isolated system can be effectively determined by the beginning-time and end-time energy measurements \cite{two-time}.
+Previously, there are many explorations on the work distribution in the nonequilibrium quantum system, both theoretically \cite{QHO,QP,work-distribution,work-distribution1,work-distribution4} and experimentally \cite{work-distribution2,work-distribution3,work-distribution5}.
 However, these results mainly focused on the single-particle systems.

-In recent years, multiparticle work distribution in nonequilibrium processes has received more and more attentions \cite{many-particle,many-particle0,many-particle1,goold2018role}.
-The calculation of work distribution for an identical many-particle system involves the transition probability between multiparticle eigenstates, which could be formidable difficulty due to the interference influence of these particles \cite{Interference0,Interference1,Interference2}.
-The transition probability between eigenstates of multiple identical bosons (fermions) associates with a permanent (determinant) of the corresponding transition amplitude matrix.
-The determinant can be efficiently computed, while evaluating the permanent is a so-called `\#P-complete' hard \cite{P-complete,P-complete1}.
-It has long been believed to be classically intractable even using the state-of-the-art simulation algorithms \cite{algorithm1,algorithm2}.
+In recent years, multi-particle work distribution in nonequilibrium processes has received more and more attentions \cite{many-particle,many-particle0,many-particle1,goold2018role}.
+The calculation of work distribution for an identical multi-particle system involves the transition probability between multi-particle eigenstates, which may be formidable difficulty due to the interference influence of these particles \cite{Interference0,Interference1,Interference2}.
+The transition probability between the eigenstates of multiple identical bosons (fermions) associates with a permanent (determinant) of the corresponding transition amplitude matrix between the single-boson (single-fermion) eigenstate.
+The determinant can be efficiently calculated on a classical computer, while evaluating the permanent is a so-called `\#P-complete' hard \cite{P-complete,P-complete1}.
+This implies that the calculation of work distribution with multiple bosons may be classically difficult.